secanis/uptime-robot-dashboard/README.md

 -   [DisplayJS](https://display.js.org/)
 -   [Bootstrap](https://getbootstrap.com/)
--   and much more... hava a look in the packge.json
+-   and much more... have a look in the package.json